-Speaking on camera is now just another part (a big part too!) of the job, BUT the idea of being seen on camera by your peers makes you break into a cold sweat.
+- Speaking on camera is now a big part of the job, BUT the idea of being seen on camera by your peers makes you break into a cold sweat.

-There’s an online course just waiting to get out of you, BUT a fear of being on camera is holding you back.
+- There’s an online course just waiting to get out of you, BUT the thought of appearing on camera is terrifying.